 Add half of the fried onions to the chicken, along with the remaining mint leaves and coriander leaves.

 Once the chicken is dry, add to the cooking rice.
 Mix well add the remaining fried onions (save a little for final garnish).
 Close the lid again.
-The rice cooker changes to keep warm automatically when it is cooked.
+The rice cooker changes to keep warm automatically when complete.

 Since the cooker continues to remain in the "Keep warm" mode, the biryani gets dum cooked.